 What is Active Transportation?

 Making bicycling and walking safe, convenient, and fun is an important step in shifting back to people-centered communities.
-Active transportation inspires safer and healthier and more connected communities.
-Communities that make active transportation accessible are more equitable economically and environmentally.
+Active transportation inspires safety and health in communities, is more equitable economically, and encourages environmental stewardship and community engagement.

-Want to learn more about how cities and organizations can promote active transportation?
+Want to learn more how cities and organizations can promote active transportation?
 Check out: www.completestreets.org.

 Portland Trails has been building trails that serve as transportation resources for over 20 years.
 We also advocate for bicycle/pedestrian infrastructure like sidewalks, bike lanes, crosswalks, and narrower auto-lanes throughout Greater Portland.